Coahuiltecan: Descendants

 Several unrecognized organizations in Texas claim to be descendants of Coahuiltecan people.
 These organizations are neither federally recognized or state-recognized as Native American tribes.

-Several unrecognized organizations represent people who identify as Coahuiltecan descendants in the 21st century.
-These include the Tap Pilam Coahuiltecan Nation in San Antonio and the Miakan-Garza Band in San Marcos.
-In 2022 the Tap Pilam were involved in litigation against agencies and individuals involved with the Alamo as it related to ancestral human remains potentially disturbed by development there.
+These include the Tap Pilam Coahuiltecan Nation in San Antonio, the Carrizo Comecrudo Nation of Texas and the Miakan-Garza Band in San Marcos.
+In 2022, the Tap Pilam were involved in litigation against agencies and individuals involved with the Alamo as it related to ancestral human remains potentially disturbed by development there.
 In 2020, the Miakan-Garza Band won a Native American Graves Protection and Repatriation Act (NAGPRA) suit against the University of Texas.